-- 1. Darlington Borough Council (DBC) set up its training unit in 1981.
-It contracts with Tees Valley Training and Enterprise Council (TEC) to provide training for young people through modern apprenticeships, national traineeships and other work-based training.
-The training centre has recently moved its base and is now located within the Arts Centre in Darlington.
-Training is offered in five occupational sectors, which are construction, engineering, business administration, leisure, sport and travel and health, care and public services.
-Trainees are all working towards national vocational qualifications (NVQs) at levels 1 to 3.
-Some trainees are also undertaking awards in basic skills.
-There are currently 66 trainees and eight members of staff.
-DBC subcontracts training and assessment for the sports and recreation and chidcare programmes, to a local college of further education. - 2.
-The Borough of Darlington is compact, comprising the town of Darlington and its surrounding area.
-The river Tees and North Yorkshire lie to the south, the Teeside conurbation to the east, County Durham to the north and rural Teesdale to the west.
-Formerly a district within County Durham, Darlington Borough Council became a unitary authority on 1 April 1997.
+1. Darlington Borough Council (DBC) set up its training unit in 1981.
+At the time of the original inspection, it contracted with Tees Valley Training and Enterprise Council (TEC) to provide modern apprenticeship, national traineeship and other work-based training programmes.
+The council is now contracted to provide work-based training by Tees Valley Learning and Skills Council (LSC) and national traineeships have been replaced by foundation modern apprenticeships.
+The training centre moved its base shortly before the original inspection and is located within the Arts Centre in Darlington.
+Training is offered in five occupational sectors, which are construction, engineering, business administration, leisure, sport and travel, and health, care and public services.
+Learners are all working towards national vocational qualifications (NVQs) at levels 1 to 3.
+Some learners are also undertaking awards in basic skills.
+At the time of the original inspection, there were 66 learners and eight members of staff.
+Currently, there are 81 learners.
+DBC subcontracts training and assessment for the sports and recreation and chidcare programmes, to a local college of further education.

+2. The Borough of Darlington is compact, comprising the town of Darlington and its surrounding area.
+The river Tees and North Yorkshire lie to the south, the Teeside conurbation to the east, County Durham to the north, and rural Teesdale to the west.
+Formerly a district within County Durham, DBC became a unitary authority on 1 April 1997.
 The borough has a population of approximately 100,000, with most people living in the urban areas.
 There are excellent communication and transport links.
 Darlington has a principal railway station on the east-coast rail mainline.
+The motorway and Teesside International Airport are within its boundaries.
+Since the original inspection, the economy in the area has improved.
+More well-paid jobs, without training, are available.
+These are not necessarily secure in the long term but they attract some young people.

-The motorway and Teeside International airport are within its boundaries. - 3.
-Projections suggest that the borough's population will remain fairly stable until 2011.
+3. Projections suggest that the borough's population will remain fairly stable until 2011.
 Within the same period a number of variations are anticipated, with a decrease in the number of children and an increase in the number of people above retirement age.
 Average household size is predicted to fall.
-By 2011 there are expected to be 3,300 additional households, an increase of nearly 8 per cent. - 4.
-Unemployment in Darlington is high at 6.6 per cent, compared with the national figure of 3.8 per cent in April 2000.
+By 2011 there are expected to be 3,300 additional households, an increase of nearly 8 per cent.

+4. Unemployment in Darlington was high at 6.6 per cent, compared with the national figure of 3.8 per cent in April 2000.
+By June 2001, it has reduced to 4.3 per cent, compared with the national average of 3.0 per cent.
 The educational achievement of school leavers is slightly lower than the national average.
-In 1999 the proportion of school leavers achieving five or more general certificates of education (GCSEs) at grade C and above was 42.9 per cent compared with the national average of 47.9 per cent.
-The number of people in Darlington from minority ethnic populations is low, representing only 1.5 per cent of the population.
+In 1999, the proportion of school leavers achieving five or more general certificates of education (GCSEs) at grade C and above was 42.9 per cent compared with the national average of 47.9 per cent.
+In 2000, this proportion had increased to 45 per cent, compared with the national average of 49.2 per cent.
+The proportion of people in Darlington from minority ethnic populations is low, at only 1.5 per cent of the population.